rizinorg/book/src/analysis/variables.md

 | afvrs [reg] [addr]          define argument set reference
 ```

-Like many other things variables detection is performed by radare2 automatically, but results
+Like many other things variables detection is performed by rizin automatically, but results
 can be changed with those arguments/variables control commands.
 This kind of analysis
 relies heavily on preloaded function prototypes and the calling-convention, thus loading symbols
 can improve it.
 Moreover, after changing something we can rerun variables analysis with